MSCI-245-342/hw-goodbooks/hw-instructions.md

 For `authors`, we only have the `name` attribute, and the `:string` data type is appropriate.
 The various books referenced above go into detail about how each datatype is mapped to specific datatypes in each different database.

-We will generate the model `Author` and a migration for the table `authors` with a `name` attribute of type `string` the following command:
+We will generate the model `Author` and a migration for the table `authors` with a `name` attribute of type `string` using the following command:

 ```
 rails generate model Author name:string